You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 Yeah.

-Uh because if you if you follow the news, if you're from Mars and just landed here, you would think that would be mean spirited war on women Republicans that would be behind us, but it's not.
+Anyway, I just I'm amazed because if you follow the news, if you're from Mars and just landed here, you would think it would be mean-spirited war-on-women Republicans that would be behind this, but it's not.

-It's the sensitive understanding, tolerant caring left, which is pages after pages after pages and stories after stories after stories saying, what did she do?
+It's the sensitive, understanding, tolerant, caring left, which is pages after pages after pages and stories after stories after stories saying, what did she do?

-Clearly thinking this doesn't look good.
+Clearly disapproving it, clearly thinking this doesn't look good.

 What was she doing?

-This this is good shocked people.
+This is going to shock people.

 Anyway, Ray Rice.

-I don't know, I don't, but Ray Rice wants to return to the NFL, and he wants to cash in on what's happened to him.
+And he wants to cash in on what's happened to him.

 He's going after the salary that he would be owed this season if he played after he had served his original two-game suspension.